fguignard/UncELMe/README.rst

 * Estimates of model variance for the ensemble.
 This part is in progress and contains for the moment a naive estimate for the homoskedastic non-regularized case.

-The package can be installed via pip install command.
+The package can be installed via pip : "pip install UncELMe".

 * License : MIT